cibseven-community-hub/cibseven-mockito/README.md

 ## Mocking of message correlation builder

 Sometimes you have services or delegates responsible for the execution of message correlation with your process engine.
-Camunda provides a fluent builder API for creation a message correlation and running it.
+CIB seven provides a fluent builder API for creation a message correlation and running it.

 ``` java